lisaeisler/p8105_cpspine/Data_Analysis_CPSPINE.md

 ## Selection of predictors to include in the model

-  - From the series of variables weight, height, and BMI (highly related) we selected based on literature review weight to be included in the model.
+  - From the series of variables weight, height, and BMI (all three highly related) we selected based on literature review bmi to be included in the model.
   - From our initial data visualization, ethnicity has large number of patients who self-identified as “Other”, it is unclear how to use